Hedvig Elisabeth Charlotte of Holstein-Gottorp: Life as Queen

 In 1809, the ducal couple was placed upon the throne after the Coup of 1809.
 During the coup, she was heard by Charles de Suremain exclaiming: "I do not wish to be a Queen!", and she was later to say that she found it embarrassing to take the place of another.

 When her spouse was informed that he was King, she told him that she would become his reliable adviser and confidante, but keep away from the matters of the state.
 During his reign, she is known to have visited him in his bedroom every morning to talk to him.

-She was crowned with the king 29 June 1809.
+She was crowned with the King 29 June 1809.
 At the coronation, she was described as gracious and dignified without losing her usual vividness and cheerfulness.

 Despite her personal denial, the queen was believed by her contemporaries to exercise great political influence.
-Queen Hedvig Elizabeth Charlotte held a salon, the so-called "Green table", where women discussed politics while sewing.
+Queen Hedvig Elizabeth Charlotte held a salon, the so-called "Green table" (the colour of the tablecloth), where women discussed politics while sewing.

 She felt sympathy for the former queen, Frederica of Baden, and visited her in her house arrest.
 She worked for the release of the former royal family.
 It was due to her effort that the former king was allowed to reunite with his wife and children, who had initially been placed in separate house arrest.

 During the negotiations regarding the succession to the throne, she supported the Gustavian Party, who wished for the deposed King's son, the former Crown Prince Gustav, to be acknowledged as heir to the throne.
 During a dinner, General Baron Georg Adlersparre told her that Jean Baptiste Bernadotte had asked him whether her spouse (Charles XIII) had any issue, and was interested when he found that he had not.
 When she remarked that the throne had an heir in the deposed King's son, Adlersparre stated that none of the instigators of the coup would accept this, as they feared that the boy would avenge his father when he became King, and that to prevent this they would go as far as to take up the old rumor that the deposed King was in fact the illegitimate son of Queen Sophia Magdalena and Count Adolf Fredrik Munck af Fulkila.